terrorizer1980/docker-compose-aws-ecscli-demo/docs/beginner/README.md

         --launch-type EC2
     ```

-1. This task is a "job", not a long-running service.
+1. This task is a short-lived "job", not a long-running service.
    When the task state is `STOPPED`, the job has finished.

 1. :thinking: **Optional:** View progress.